 In order to do your best work, you also need to be able to see well.
 Natural lighting is usually the best option to help you see well and feel better.
 If you can set up your desk near a window this is your best option.

 If not, lamps are your friend!
 You can move lamps around to adjust the lighting until you find a setup that works for you.
 It’s usually best to have a lamp beside your computer.
 If the light is behind you it might create glare, and if it’s in front of you it might hurt your eyes.

 If you’re at your computer most of the day, you should also consider buying blue light filtering glasses.
 These glasses block out blue light from your computer, which may help reduce eye strain and help you sleep better at night.

-Feel free to express yourself in your workspace through pictures or objects that make you happy.
+Feel free to express yourself in your home office workspace through pictures or objects that make you happy.

 Finally, the best way to make your desk feel like a workspace is to also make it a happy space.
-Even if you’re setting up a temporary desk in a closet, you should feel comfortable in your space.
+Even if you’re setting up a temporary home office desk in a closet, you should feel comfortable in your DIY desk.

 So, set up your DIY desk, grab some coffee, and get started!